EFWob/RetroRadio/README.md

 Command values can also be referenced to other preference settings.
 So if you have a setting _limp_home = volume = 75; preset = 0_ in the preset, you can reference that by using "@": _ir_XXXX = @limp_home_ (spaces between "@" and the key name, here _limp_home_, are not permitted).
 If the given key does not exist, an empty string is used as replacement.

+## The execute-command
+The execute-command takes the form _execute = key-name_.
+If _key-name_ is defined (either NVS or RAM) the associated value is retrieved and executed as commands-list (whith each command being seperated by semicolon).

+## Startup event
+If the key-value-pair _::start = value_ is defined, the associated value is retreived and executed as commands-list.
+The 'event' is generated after setup is finished just before the first _call to loop()_.

+If you set _::start = volume = 70;preset = 0_ in the preferences, then at start the radio will always tune to _preset_0_ and set the volume to level 70.

 ## IR remote enhancements
 ### Added support for RC5 remotes (Philips)
 Now also RC5 remotes (Philips protocol) can be decoded.
 RC5 codes are 14 bits, where the highest bit (b13) is always 1.